OpenGene/gencore/README.md

   -?, --help                 print this message
 ```
 # citation
+An application note has been posted on bioRxiv for a brief instruction: http://biorxiv.org/cgi/content/short/501502v1.
+If you used gencore in your research work, please cite it as:

 gencore: an efficient tool to generate consensus reads for error suppressing and duplicate removing of NGS data
 Shifu Chen, Yanqing Zhou, Yaru Chen, Tanxiao Huang, Wenting Liao, Yun Xu, Zhihua Liu, Jia Gu
 bioRxiv 501502; doi: https://doi.org/10.1101/501502